You Are Essential

 How can I see which of my group members have signed up?

 As a group leader, you can see which group members have registered by following these steps:

-- Click on the shift you wish to check.
+- Select the event you wish to check.

 Why does the system say there are only X number of slots available in my shift when I reserved more than X?

 This message refers to spots available to volunteers without a reservation.
 Your spots are reserved.